The Anatomy of the Soul: How Art and Music Unite Truth, Beauty and Goodness — Part 2

 Thus, to illustrate my observation about variety and the endless ways that one can find variety in the world (for that is the real message of my blog), I have selected three versions of Malagueña Salerosa.
 The important point which I see over and over again is that there is an endless variety in the world.
 There is no limit to imagination, innovation and creativity.
 Even the same song, can be performed endlessly and never be boring.
 People often wonder why they should write on a subject when it seems that there are a thousand books written on any topic you can think of and perhaps now an additional million blogs.

 My three versions of Malagueña Salerosa include what I might say vocally is a “perfect” version sung by noted opera tenor Placido Domingo.
-His delivery is masterful, his ability to hit high notes and low notes beyond mortality.
-I have listened to Domingo and Pavrotti many times and while I enjoy both, I think Placido’s voice achieves a clarity unlike any other tenor alive today.
+His delivery is masterful.
+His ability to hit high notes and low notes beyond mortality.
+I have listened to Domingo and Pavrotti many times and while I enjoy both, I think Placido’s voice achieves a clarity unlike any other tenor that ever lived.
 So please listen to a least a little of his version of Malagueña Salerosa before you continue reading:

 The next version is a more traditional version of Malagueña Salerosa played by three Mariachis.
 This version has an authenticity that somehow I find lacking in Placido.
 I can see this as being the “real” version that was song by the love-struck young man as he tried to win her love.
 While Placido excels on the vocals, this version gives us a stronger set of instruments and more of the true Latino flavor that I find missing in the Placido version.